Here's what the Black Lives Matter patch means to the Jays

 The NCAA announced in July that it would approve jersey patches, not exceeding 2¼ inches, that were used to celebrate or memorialize people, events or causes.

-Scores of college basketball teams across the country have since updated their uniforms in an effort to spotlight the push for social justice.
-Nebraska’s team is sporting a “no more hashtags” decal.
-Duke’s players have “equality” etched underneath their numbers on the backs of their jerseys.
+Scores of college basketball teams across have since updated their uniforms.
+Nebraska is sporting a “no more hashtags” decal.
+Duke has “equality” etched underneath their numbers on the back of their jerseys.
 There are many others.

 What kind of impact will it have?